 FY24 Budget Update: Initial Batch of Final Budgets Released; NSF to Receive Significant Cut

-/In: Funding, FY24 Appropriations, Information Technology R&D Highlights, Policy, Research /by Brian MosleyOver the weekend, Congressional appropriators released the initial batch of Fiscal Year 2024 funding legislation.
+/In: Funding, FY24 Appropriations, Policy, Research /by Brian MosleyOver the weekend, Congressional appropriators released the initial batch of Fiscal Year 2024 funding legislation.
 This covers the parts of the Federal Government that are under a continuing resolution until this Friday, March 8th.
 While it is good that the end for a significant portion of the FY24 budget is in sight, the specifics are not good for the country’s researchers.
 As it turns out, many federal science agencies will receive cuts to their budget; with some, particularly the National Science Foundation, being significant.

 In terms of covered research agencies, this current set of funding bills includes the budgets for NSF, NIST, NASA, and DOE.
 We will need to wait for the second group of funding bills to find out about the budgets for the Department of Defense research accounts and NIH.
 Those agencies are under a continuing resolution until March 22nd.